Dedicated to Developing New Treatment Options Safely and Responsibly

 Before a new treatment can be made widely available, it must go through rigorous testing involving extensive preclinical and clinical studies.
 These studies are carefully conducted within guidelines set by the U.S. Food and Drug Administration (FDA) and corresponding regulatory authorities outside the U.S. The purpose of clinical trials is to evaluate the safety and effectiveness of promising new therapeutics.
 Patients who participate in clinical trials may gain access to investigational treatments before they are widely available, and play an important role in helping researchers and clinicians answer key questions about potential new products.
 Given the COVID-19 pandemic, we remain focused on accelerating enrollment of all of our ongoing clinical trials while ensuring patient safety.

-Roxadustat is progressing through a global Phase 3 clinical development program for the treatment of anemia in chronic kidney disease, and is in Phase 3 development in the U.S., Europe, and China for treatment of anemia associated with myelodysplastic syndromes (MDS), and in a Phase 2 U.S. trial for treatment of chemotherapy-induced anemia (CIA).
+Roxadustat is approved in China, Europe, Japan, and numerous other countries for the treatment of anemia in chronic kidney disease (CKD) patients on dialysis and patients not on dialysis.
+Roxadustat is in Phase 3 clinical development in the U.S. and Europe for anemia associated with myelodysplastic syndromes (MDS), and in Phase 3 clinical development in China for treatment of chemotherapy-induced anemia (CIA).

 Pamrevlumab is being evaluated in Phase 3 clinical studies for the treatment of locally advanced unresectable pancreatic cancer (LAPC), Duchenne muscular dystrophy (DMD), and idiopathic pulmonary fibrosis (IPF).